 All awards, enterprise agreements and other registered agreements have to include an individual flexibility arrangement (IFA) clause.
 If a registered agreement doesn’t include one, the model clause from the Fair Work Regulations 2009 will apply.

-An IFA is a written agreement used by an employer and employee to change the effect of certain clauses in their award or registered agreement.
-It is used to make alternative arrangements that suit the needs of the employer and employee.
+An IFA is used to make alternative arrangements that suit the needs of the employer and employee.

 An IFA can’t be used to reduce or remove an employee’s entitlements.

 An employer has to make sure that the employee is better off overall with the IFA than without it compared to their award or registered agreement at the time the IFA was made.
 To do this they should look at the financial and non-financial benefits for the employee, as well as the employee’s personal circumstances.